Blackjack Variations

 Blackjack Games with Side Bets

 Some blackjack variations have additional wagering options in the form of side bets, enabling more daring players to win greater payouts with nominal wagers.
-Side bets come in different shapes and forms but one thing all of them have in common is that they boost the casinos’ long-term profits.
+Side bets come in different shapes and forms, but one thing all of them have in common is that they boost the casinos’ long-term profits.

 Blackjack Games with Side Bets

-The most common side bet you can find in blackjack is Perfect Pairs, where the player wagers the first two cards dealt to their hand will comprise a pair.
+The most common side bet you can find in blackjack is Perfect Pairs, where the player wagers that the first two cards dealt to their hand will comprise a pair.
 The top payout is awarded for suited pairs.

 Another side bet that enjoys popularity among more daring players is 21+3, which wins when the first card of the dealer and the player’s first two cards comprise a qualifying poker hand.
 The payout depends on the ranking of the poker hand.